As The Queen begins her 69th year on the throne, it is perhaps unsurprising that 80% of UK residents have only ever known one monarch – Elizabeth II.

 The next big celebrations will come in 2022 when The Queen celebrates her Platinum Jubilee to mark 70 years on the throne.

-Although it is four years away, we can confidently predict the celebrations will be even bigger and better than the ones we witnessed in 2012 for Her Majesty’s Diamond Jubilee.
+Although it is still a couple of years away, we can confidently predict the celebrations will be even bigger and better than the ones we witnessed in 2012 for Her Majesty’s Diamond Jubilee.